January 18, 2010 | By Bill Gates

 The Living Proof Project

-To call attention to the incredible impact that global health programs funded by the U.S. government are having on people’s lives, Bill and Melinda gave a speech in Washington D.C. that highlighted success stories that are living proof of the value of U.S. aid.
+To call attention to the incredible impact that global health programs funded by the U.S. government are having on people’s lives, Melinda and I gave a speech in Washington D.C. that highlighted success stories that are living proof of the value of U.S. aid.

 Sometimes we're so focused on tough issues and difficult challenges that we don't take time out to notice the progress that we’re making, or to appreciate the people and organizations that are making a real difference in the world today.